-Microlearning modules are most often accessed as the need for knowledge arises, but they can also be assigned as part of an employee’s monthly or quarterly goals.
-Instructional modules, which are tagged with metadata that describes the module's learning objective, are typically stored in a library that is accessed through a mobile app, learning experience platform (LXP), public website or proprietary online knowledge base.
+Microlearning modules are most often accessed as the need for knowledge arises, but they can also be assigned as part of an employee's monthly or quarterly goals.
+Instructional modules, which are tagged with metadata that describes the module's learning objective, are typically stored in a library the learner can access through a mobile app, learning experience platform, public website or proprietary online knowledge base.

 Advantages of microlearning

-A microlearning approach to staff development can successfully address the problems of monolithic training platforms in a more natural manner.
-Perhaps one of the biggest advantages of microlearning is that the student can conduct a learning session at any time, from anywhere, using any type of computing device.
+- Flexibility.
+One of the biggest advantages of microlearning is that the student can conduct a learning session at any time, from anywhere, using any computing device, including mobile devices.

+- Easier to retain information.
+In the past, many e-learning initiatives were built around a macrolearning format -- MOOC.
 While long-form presentations seemed to work well for high-level introductory material, employees often found it challenging to retain the information they received during marathon training sessions.
-Some HR managers also received pushback for this type of “just-in-case” training because it required employees to be pulled away from their daily work.

-Another advantage of using a microlearning strategy is that short-form content is easier to update than long-form content.
-Having the ability to easily update learning modules is an important concern for educating employees in highly regulated industries such as finance and healthcare, because information in these two vertical industries constantly changes.
+- Easier to update.
+Short-form content is easier to update.
+Having the ability to easily update learning modules is an important concern for educating employees in highly regulated industries such as finance and healthcare because information in these two industries is changing.
 When educational content is created in small, bite-sized modules, it can easily be updated to reflect new laws and regulations.

 Disadvantages of microlearning

-These are just a few of the vendors who offer software platforms for developing enterprise microlearning training programs:
+The following are examples of software platforms for developing enterprise microlearning training programs:

-Sponge - According to their website, Sponge’s interactive microlearning products can identify gaps and check for knowledge retention.
+- Sponge.
+Sponge's interactive microlearning products can identify gaps and check for knowledge retention.